Singapore Home Loan Rates 2026: Fixed 1.40%, SORA 1.07% | Nexus

 Best Home Loan Rates Singapore 2026: Fixed vs SORA Compared

-In April 2026, fixed-rate home loan packages in Singapore start from 1.40% p.a. for jumbo loans, with typical 2-year fixed rates between 1.45% and 1.65% p.a.
-SORA-linked packages now sit at roughly 1.65%–1.85% p.a. effective.
-The fixed-vs-SORA gap is the narrowest it has been since 2022.
-Here is what every Singapore borrower needs to know about locking in the right package right now.
+In May 2026, fixed-rate home loan packages in Singapore start from 1.40% p.a. for jumbo loans.
+Typical 2-year fixed rates run between 1.45% and 1.65% p.a.
+SORA-linked packages now sit at roughly 1.25% to 1.80% p.a. effective.
+The gap between fixed and SORA is the narrowest it has been since 2022.
+Here is what you need to weigh before you lock in.

 Singapore home loan interest rate comparison chart for 2026 — fixed vs SORA rates across major banks